rcl-ssl/docs/portal/azure-appservice.md

 You do not need an Azure DNS Zone to use the HTTP-01 challenge type.

-RCL uses the HTTP-01 challenge type to issue certificates for :
+RCL SSL uses the HTTP-01 challenge type to issue certificates for :

 - primary domains (e.g. contoso.net)
 - subdomains (e.g. store.contoso.net)